Licensing, Credits & Attributions

 *Please note that the ‘free’ aspect of Royalty Free Music is a misnomer.
 Although no further royalties should be payable by the user, generally a fee is paid to the rightsholder(s) upfront ie composer/creator, musician, producer, record label, and/or publisher.
 The 24/7 Online Radio Group purchases a one-off license for use in perpetuity for a non-PRO collection or library of a producer/creator’s music tracks.
 (If a composer/producer decides later to become a PRO member, sadly we no longer use their tracks.)

-As our stations currently play tracks from seven main non-PRO collections the performance complement cannot be applied, ie 4 tracks by the same artist may be transmitted to the same listener within a 3 hour period.
+As our stations currently play tracks from under ten main non-PRO collections the performance complement cannot be applied, ie 4 tracks by the same artist may be transmitted to the same listener within a 3 hour period.
 We are not restricted within the terms of our licenses and individual agreements with the copyright holders how often we play the music tracks.

 How do I report an infringement of copyright on 24/7 Online Group stations or websites?